Nations vie for a piece of the semiconductor pie with offers of cash, subsidies, tax breaks, and other approaches.

 This is the first in a series of articles tracking government chip investments.
+See part two for Americas-focused funding and part three for the UK and EMEA.

-Countries around the world are ramping up investments into their semiconductor industries as part of new or existing schemes.
+Countries around the world are ramping up investments into their semiconductor industries as part of new or existing approaches.
 The increased government activity stems from growing awareness of the strategic importance of the chip sector, a desire to avoid a repeat of pandemic-era supply chain issues, and heightened geopolitical tensions, particularly between the U.S. and China.
 (See below for a table of significant government initiatives.)

 Government support takes many forms, including cash injections, subsidies, tax breaks, loans, regulatory easement, advisories, and more.
 In some cases, each action is part of a broader national plan.
 In other cases, assistance seems to appear on an ad hoc basis.